 9. BRRR: Buy, rehab, rent, refinance, repeat

 Buy, Rehab, Rent, Refinance, Repeat (BRRR) is a popular long-term property investment strategy.

-The strategy entails performing the steps that constitute the acronym BRRR: buying a property at below market value, rehabbing it, finding tenants, refinancing, and then using the funds saved from renting and a potential cash-out refinance to repeat the process.
+The strategy entails buying a property, ideally at below market value, rehabbing it, renting it out to cover the mortgage, doing a cash-out refinance, and then using the profits to repeat the process.